malc-u/petes-plumbing/README.md

 The front end of this website, ie. fonts, cards etc were imported into this project from Bootswatch theme [Journal](https://bootswatch.com/journal/).

 ### Existing features
+- Navigation bar - fixed and responsive
+- Logo - clicked navigates to the home/top page
+- Social media links in the navigation bar - clicked open another tab with business' social media pages where reviews are cleraly visible
+-